-How God Answer Prayers? – Spiritual Growth
+How God Answer Prayers?

 By Wang Nan

-I remember I have seen such a short story:
+I remember seeing such a short story:

-Sometimes, looking to God doesn’t mean speaking clearly when you pray to God for something, or for God to guide you in some way, or that you pray to God for protection; rather it is that, when you encounter some issue, you are able to call on Him sincerely.
+“Sometimes, looking to God doesn’t mean speaking clearly when you pray to God for something, or for God to guide you in some way, or that you pray to God for protection; rather it is that, when you encounter some issue, you are able to call on Him sincerely.
 So, what is God doing there?
-When someone’s heart stirs, and they have this idea: ‘Oh God, I can’t do this myself, I don’t know how to do it, and I’m weak and dispirited,’ when these thoughts arise in them, does God not know about it?
+When someone’s heart stirs, and they have this idea: “Oh God, I can’t do this myself, I don’t know how to do it, and I’m weak and dispirited,” when these thoughts arise in them, does God not know about it?
 When these thoughts arise in man, are people’s hearts sincere?
 When they call on God sincerely in this way, does God assent to help them?
 Despite the fact that they may not have spoken a word, they show sincerity, and so God assents to help them.”
 Actually, God’s will has never been hidden from us.
 As long as we sincerely pray before God, He will see our heart and answer us.
-In many cases, the reason why we do not get God’s answer is not that God does not respond to us but that we believe in the vague God, just like the priest in the story.
+In many cases, the reason why we do not see God’s answer is not because God does not respond to us, but because we believe in a vague God, just like the priest in the story.
 God is the living God, and always by our side.
-When we are in difficulty and call on God, He knows and arranges people, events, and objects practically to help us, so that our difficulties can be solved and we can understand God’s intentions.
-On the contrary, if we believe in the vague God and ignore God’s practical work, we will lose His salvation.
+When we are in difficulty and call on God, He knows and practically arranges people, events, and objects to help us, so that our difficulties can be solved and we can understand God’s intentions.
+On the contrary, if we believe in a vague God and ignore God’s practical work, we will lose His salvation.